dynamsoft-docs/barcode-reader-docs/programming/c/api-reference/function-pointer.md

 #### See Also
 [Error Code]({{ site.enumerations }}error-code.html)

-&nbsp;

 ## CB_IntermediateResult
-Represents the method that will handle the intermediate result array returned by the SDK.
+Represents the function that will handle the intermediate result array returned by the SDK.

 ```c
 typedef void(* CB_IntermediateResult) (int frameId, IntermediateResultArray* pResults, void* pUser)